Akwardhan/SQL-Layoffs-Data-Cleaning-Project/README.md

-# SQL Data Cleaning Project
+# SQL Data Cleaning Project -Layoffs Dataset

 ## Overview
 This project showcases a complete data cleaning process using SQL in MySQL Workbench on a layoff dataset from global companies.